kamalsahu0001/sonic-mgmt/tests/snappi_tests/README.md

 After running the pretest (`test_pretest.py`), verify the generated output:

-- Ensure all interfaces listed in `sonic_snappi-sonic_links.csv` have:
+- Ensure the interfaces (part for the test) listed in `vms-snappi-sonic.json` have:
   - `admin_state: up`
   - `oper_state: up`